ietf-rats-wg/draft-eat-mt/draft-ietf-rats-eat-media-type.md

 ~~~
 {: #fig-rest-rsp title="Example REST Verification API (response)"}

-In both cases, a tag URI {{RFC4151}} identifying the profile is carried as an
+In both cases, a tag URI {{TAG}} identifying the profile is carried as an
 explicit parameter.

 # Security Considerations {#seccons}